puppetlabs-toy-chest/puppet-quest-guide/quests/package_file_service.md

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-Before continuing on, let's apply this class to see where this file resource has gotten us.
+Before continuing, let's apply this class to see where this file resource has gotten us.

 Open your `site.pp` manifest: